 The classic clinical scenario is that of an abrupt onset neurologic deficit, that reaches maximal intensity within minutes, and then gradually improves.

 As with all strokes, the clinical features depend on the extent and location of neurovascular compromise.
 However, depressed consciousness is usually a factor favoring a cardioembolic etiology, as opposed to an atherothrombotic stroke.
 Further, eliciting a history of a Valsalva-like maneuver provoking the stroke also supports a cardioembolic etiology.
 Cardioembolic strokes cause more seizures due to distal ischemia.

 The preliminary cardiac evaluation must be directed towards evaluating both the electrophysiologic status of the heart as well as structural and functional status.
 As such, workup must include a 12-lead ECG and transthoracic echocardiography for all patients.

-Structural and Functional assessment:
+Structural and Functional Assessment:

-Although the imaging modality of choice will differ based on the time of presentation of the patient (i.e. within the window period or outside it), the following principles govern the process of evaluation:
+Although the imaging modality of choice will differ based on the time of presentation of the patient (i.e., within the window period or outside it), the following principles govern the process of evaluation:

 Although most standard guidelines recommend against instituting this as a routine practice, the evaluation of patients for hyper-homocysteinemia secondary to metabolic vitamin B12 deficiency continues to have a role in the evaluation of a patient of stroke.
-This is particularly significant in patients known to be following a "vegan" lifestyle.
+This is particularly significant in patients known to be following a vegan lifestyle.

-However, the exact timing of initiation of anticoagulation remains a matter of controversy.
+However, the exact timing of the initiation of anticoagulation remains a matter of controversy.
 The intention is to strike a delicate balance the risk of recurrence on the one hand, and the risk of a hemorrhagic transformation of the infarct on the other.

 Conventionally, vitamin K antagonists like warfarin are used for oral anticoagulation.
-Therapeutic response is monitored by serial assessment of prothrombin time and international normalized ratio (PT/INR).
+Therapeutic response is monitored by serial assessment of prothrombin time and the international normalized ratio (PT/INR).
 The target INR is between 2.0 to -3.0.
 However, this target is scaled up to 2.5 to 3.5 for cases with metallic mitral valves.
 Although universally available and inexpensive, a poorly predictable dose-response curve, a penchant for drug interactions, and a heavy dependence on patient dietary compliance are key drawbacks of these agents.

 Direct oral anticoagulants (DOACs) represent the new generation of oral anticoagulants that overcome the shortcomings of vitamin K antagonists.
 Available agents include apixaban, rivaroxaban, dabigatran, and edoxaban.
 These newer agents are believed to have a more predictable dose-response curve, and their use obviates the need for repeated monitoring.
 A key drawback of these DOACs was the lack of availability of a reversal agent; however, this is no longer always the case.
-Reversal agents for dabigatran (Idarucizumab) and rivaroxaban and apixaban (recombinant factor Xa - Andexanet alfa) have received FDA approval and are available for clinical use.
+Reversal agents for dabigatran (idarucizumab) and rivaroxaban and apixaban (recombinant factor Xa - Andexanet alfa) have received FDA approval and are available for clinical use.

 Various devices have also received approval for stroke prevention, such as the "WATCHMAN" device for left atrial appendage closure.
 Such devices are useful in patients with atrial fibrillation unable to tolerate anticoagulation.
-By sealing off the left atrial appendage, these devices reduce the risk of atrial thrombi, that develop due to atrial fibrillation, embolising into systemic circulation.
+By sealing off the left atrial appendage, these devices reduce the risk of atrial thrombi, that develop due to atrial fibrillation, embolizing into the systemic circulation.

 Closure of the patent foramen ovale is also gaining recognition as a vital tool to prevent stroke recurrence.
 It has shown a clear superiority to antiplatelet therapy, and non-inferiority to anticoagulation.
 Any patient who had a cardioembolic stroke less than 60 years old should evaluate for patent foramen ovale.

 The TIMING study, undertaken in 2017, is likely to provide useful clinical information regarding the optimal time of initiation of anticoagulation.

-If not treated appropriately, cardio-embolic strokes have a higher tendency (than atherothrombotic strokes) to show both early and late recurrences.
+If not treated appropriately, cardioembolic strokes have a higher tendency than atherothrombotic strokes to show both early and late recurrences.

-Hemorrhagic transformations - both spontaneous and post-anticoagulation therapy - are potentially grave consequences of this condition.
+Hemorrhagic transformations, both spontaneous and post-anticoagulation therapy, are potentially grave consequences of this condition.
 Long-term disability, bed-rest related complications such as pressure sores, may all occur, but vary depending on the severity and extent of neuro deficit.